Driving the terrifying road to Noori Top in Pakistan

-Noori Top is a high mountain pass at an elevation of 3.949m (12,956ft) above the sea level, located in Kaghan Valley, on the border of Khyber Pakhtunkhawa Province and Azad Kashmir, in Pakistan.
+Noori Top is a high mountain pass at an elevation of 3.949m (12,956ft) above the sea level, located on the border of Khyber Pakhtunkhawa Province and Azad Kashmir, in Pakistan.

 Can you drive to Noori Top in Pakistan?

-Set high in the Lulusar-Dudipatsar National Park, the road to the summit is simply terrifying.
+The unnerving road to the summit is simply terrifying.
 It is called Jalkhad-Sharda Road.
-It’s totally unpaved, narrow with countless hairpin turns.
+It’s totally unpaved (rock and soak), narrow and has countless hairpin turns.
 You gain height at every step turn, more wilderness is added by mud, gravels and water streams.
 At many points, the track is so narrow, that only one vehicle can go, and in case of a vehicle coming from opposite side, then one has to stop at a widened patch so other can go first.
 After rains the road can be impassable due the mud and water streams.
 Highly recommended going in a group of at least two vehicles as there is zero support system available on the way.
 Along the way are many sections with severe drop offs.
 4x4 vehicles with high clearance only.
 The turns are tight and unpredictable, especially after the snow is cleared in the summers.

 How long is the road to Noori Top in Pakistan?